-Every month, we seek out interesting filmmakers from the Asia Pacific to inspire our community.
+We're always on the lookout for interesting filmmakers from the Asia Pacific to inspire our community.
 Collected here is a list of all the creative individuals we've previously interviewed.
-If there's someone who you think should be featured by us, write to us today!
+If there's someone who you think should be featured here, write to us!

 We interview Arvind Raj, a video journalist working with Free Malaysia Today, one of the country's most popular independent online news portals.